WordPress/gutenberg/packages/components/CONTRIBUTING.md

 For even more flexibility while writing stories, the [`@storybook/addons-controls`](https://storybook.js.org/addons/@storybook/addon-controls) addon is a great way to interact with a component's arguments dynamically and in real time.

 Ideally, all of the props for the story's components should be exposed by using knobs.
 The default value of the knobs should coincide with the default value of the props (i.e. it should be `undefined` if a prop is not required).
-A story should, therefore, also explicitely show how values from the Context System are applied to (sub)components.
+A story should, therefore, also explicitly show how values from the Context System are applied to (sub)components.
 A good example of how this may look like is the [`Card` story](https://wordpress.github.io/gutenberg/?path=/story/components-card--default) (code [here](/packages/components/src/card/stories/index.js)).

 Storybook can be started on a local maching by running `npm run storybook:dev`.
 Alternatively, the components' catalogue (up to date with the latest code on `trunk`) can be found at [wordpress.github.io/gutenberg/](https://wordpress.github.io/gutenberg/).